Mark your calendars for April 22—another Earth Day is here!

 Visit a National or State Park1 of 10

-The absolute best thing you can do for your kids, says Earth Day Network President Kathleen Rogers, is to get them outside.
-What better place to celebrate the earth and the outdoors than at a National Park?
+According to Earth Day Network President, Kathleen Rogers, the best thing you can do for your kids is to get them outside.
+And what better place to celebrate the outdoors than your closest national park?

-National Park Week envelops Earth Day, running from April 16-24, which means all National Parks are 100 percent free that week.
-Take advantage of this deal and take the kids to your nearest National Park for a day of exploring and taking in nature.
+National Park Week (April 21-29) envelops Earth Day, and all national parks will have free entry on April 21.
+Take advantage of this deal and take the kids to your nearest national park for a day of exploring in nature.

 Get Crafty—and Eco-friendly2 of 10

-This Earth Day, use crafts to engage your child and teach them about conservation!
-Make a bird feeder out of an old toilet paper roll or perhaps a paper mache globe--the options are limitless.
-Check out Earth Day crafts on our Pinterest!
+This Earth Day, use crafts to engage your child and teach them about conservation.
+Make a bird feeder out of an old toilet paper roll, pot flowers in old water bottles or simply draw on recycled paper—the options are limitless.

 Get Your Hands Dirty3 of 10

-"Engage kids in something that gets their hands dirty-literally," Rogers says.
+"Engage kids in something that gets their hands dirty," Rogers says.
 "Spring is a great time to plant seeds."

-For an activity that transcends the growing up years, choose a tree together as a family and plant it in your yard.
-You can take pictures with it every Earth Day: A baby picture with the baby tree, a first day of school picture with a tiny tree, and (sob) a graduation picture with a full-grown tree.
+For an activity that will stay with you for a lifetime, choose a tree together as a family and plant it in your yard.
+You can take pictures with it every Earth Day: A baby picture with the baby tree, a first day of school picture with a tiny tree and (sob) a graduation picture with a full-grown tree.

 Set a Family Earth Day Resolution4 of 10